 What will I learn?

-As the first program of its kind in New Jersey, this graduate certificate program in Wind Power Management uniquely tailors to address the emerging demands of the offshore wind industry.
-This certificate equips students with specialized knowledge in offshore wind power management.
-Leveraging NJIT's strong ties with the New Jersey State Government, offshore wind developers, transmission companies, and the offshore supply chain, students gain a strategic advantage in preparing for dynamic careers in this burgeoning sector.
+As the first program of its kind in New Jersey, this graduate certificate program in Wind Power Management uniquely tailors to address the emerging demands of the wind industry.
+This certificate equips students with specialized knowledge in wind power management.
+Leveraging NJIT's strong ties with the New Jersey State Government, wind developers, transmission companies, and the supply chain, students gain a strategic advantage in preparing for dynamic careers in this burgeoning sector.
 The program emphasizes practical industry relevance by establishing an advisory board comprising government officials, industry leaders, and academic experts.
-Additionally, students benefit from engaging with the vibrant offshore wind community through NJIT's thoughtfully curated events, including the annual 2-day offshore wind bootcamp training, offshore wind technology conference, and offshore wind career exhibition.
-These opportunities allow participants to connect with industry experts, interact with project managers, and forge valuable networks within the offshore wind landscape.
+Additionally, students benefit from engaging with the vibrant wind community through NJIT's thoughtfully curated events, including the conference, and career exhibition.
+These opportunities allow participants to connect with industry experts, interact with project managers, and forge valuable networks within the wind landscape.

 Potential employment: